SoftwareMods/FlaskHomeManager/README.md

  View chores that are due today based on frequency of chore and last completed date

 ### Tasks
+Add / Delete / Update list of single completion tasks

 ### Shopping
+Add / Delete / Update list of items needing purchased

 ### Bills
+Add / Delete / Update list of bills to be managed

 ### School
+Future development

 ### Study
+Add subjects for study with questions and index style cards to review

 ### Journal
+Add / View journal entries

 ### Development
+List of font awesome icons available for future development